 - Welding-Advanced Manufacturing

 Drug and Alcohol Abuse Prevention Program

 In compliance with the Drug Free Schools and Communities Act Amendment passed by the U.S. Congress in 1989, Calhoun Community College has adopted and implemented a program to prevent the use of illicit drugs and the abuse of alcohol by students and employees.
 The publication entitled "Legal Actions Regarding Unlawful Use, Possession, or Distribution of Alcoholic Beverages and Illicit Drugs," contains information concerning standards of conduct--legal sanctions, health risks, available treatment, and disciplinary sanctions for violations of the policy.
-Copies of this document can be found in the Albert P. Brewer Library, the Office of the Dean for Student Affairs, and in all counselors' offices at the Decatur and Huntsville campuses.
+Copies of this document can be found in the Albert P. Brewer Library, the Office of the Dean of Student Services, and in all counselors' offices at the Decatur and Huntsville campuses.

 Health and Safety